 Pros of buying Bitcoin on Independent Reserve

-- Unless you’re a very high volume trader, it’s hard to find a reason to recommend IR to the regular humble Bitcoiner.
+- Unless you’re a very high volume trader, it’s hard to find a reason to recommend IR to the regular Kiwi Bitcoiner.

 Cons of buying Bitcoin on Independent Reserve